Be prepared to protect your English teaching job.

-This article, “10 great ways to lose your English teaching job”, highlights key risk areas that you should understand.
+This article, “10 great ways to lose your English teaching job”, highlights critical risk areas that you should understand.

-We agree with “forewarned is forearmed” so we feel it is only fair to highlight some of the ways to lose your English teaching job.
+We agree that “forewarned is forearmed”, so we feel it is only fair to highlight some of the ways to lose your English teaching job.

+English teaching should be fun, but it is also serious.
 Some people view English teaching as a fun thing to do while travelling.
-English teaching should be fun but it is also serious.
-As an English teacher, you are imparting knowledge to others in an environment where the expectation is that English teachers behave professionally, know their subject and respect their students.
+As an English teacher, you impart knowledge to others in an environment where the expectation is that English teachers behave professionally, know their subject and respect their students.

 Our list of 10 great ways to lose your English teaching job addresses personal and professional issues.
-The list is a result of our experience training and placing English teachers plus some of the quirks we have corrected.
-They may seem common sense but not everyone has common sense.
+The list results from our experience training and placing English teachers, plus some of the quirks we have corrected.
+They may seem common sense, but not everyone has common sense.

 We give this advice to all our TEFL course students.
-Some have ignored what we told them and learned the hard way when they were fired.
+Some had ignored what we told them and learned the hard way when fired.

 As long as you avoid what is on the list, you will have a long and fruitful English teaching career.

 Never arrive late for a class.
-If you do, you had better have a very good excuse.
+If you do, you had better have a perfect excuse.
 Lateness shows a total lack of respect for your students.
 Lateness shows a lack of dedication.

 2. Look like a backpacker

-Never dress in a sloppy manner.
+Never dress sloppily.
 Do not chew gum while you are teaching.
 Do not answer your cell phone while you are teaching.
 Do not show large, visible tattoos.
 Do not wear a lot of facial piercing jewellery.
-Your appearance and behaviour are usually interpreted by others a statement about who you are.
+Others usually interpret your appearance and behaviour as statements about who you are.
 Some of these points could be interpreted (correctly or incorrectly) by your students or employer as a lack of self-respect or a lack of respect for your students.
-To completely avoid potential “image” problems, your personal appearance should be neat and tidy including your hair.
+To avoid potential “image” problems altogether, your appearance should be neat, including your hair.

 You will almost certainly never get past an interview if you have large, visible tattoos, a lot of facial piercings or a hair-do that looks like something from a heavy metal rock band.
-Just to clarify about piercings, earrings and single nose studs are usually not a problem.
-Multiple facial piercings (lips, eyebrows, chin, etc.) usually are.
+To clarify, piercings, earrings, and single nose studs are usually not a problem.
+There are typically multiple facial piercings (lips, eyebrows, chin, etc.).

 3. Do not prepare your classes

 Never start a class for which you have done no preparation.
-If you have not prepared, it will quickly become obvious to your students.
-As with lateness, not being prepared shows a total lack of respect for your students and a lack of dedication.
+If you have not prepared, it will become evident to your students quickly.
+As with lateness, you were not prepared shows a total lack of respect for your students and a lack of dedication.

 4. Show the effects of the night before

-Never arrive for a class with bleary eyes and a hangover.
+Never arrive for a class with tired eyes and a hangover.
 Your students expect you to be a professional.

 6. Talk too much

 Do not talk more than your students do.
 Never cut off a student who is making an effort to speak so that you can speak.
-You will have to talk in order to explain/present things and interact with your students, but the objective is for them to learn to speak and use English.
-The classroom is not a platform for you to show off your speaking skills.
+You will have to speak to explain/present things and interact with your students, but the objective is to learn to speak and use English.
+The classroom is not a platform for showing off your speaking skills.

 7. Make careless remarks

 Never ridicule a student.
 Never favour some students over others.
-Never bluntly tell a student to his/her face and in front of the rest of the class, “You are wrong!”
-As a teacher, you should have empathy with your class and encourage them to learn even when they make big mistakes.
+Never bluntly tell a student to their face and in front of the rest of the class, “You are wrong!”
+As a teacher, you should empathise with your style and encourage them to learn even when they make big mistakes.

 8. Say, “I do not know” or bluff an answer

 Never say, “I do not know.”
 This tells your students that you are not a master of your subject.
 It also indicates that you did not prepare.
-If you had prepared properly, you would have anticipated question areas that you needed to clarify for your own peace of mind.
+If you had trained properly, you would have anticipated question areas that you needed to clarify for your peace of mind.
 Never bluff.
-All humans can bluff and most can spot when someone is bluffing an answer.
+All humans can bluff, and most can spot when someone bluffs an answer.
 Sideline the question for the next class but do not forget to bring the answer to the next class.

 9. React negatively to something a student says and start an argument

-Never get into an argument with your students.
-It does not matter if they started it and they said something that you strongly disagree with.
-Turn these situations into conversation exercises e.g., “That is an interesting thought.
+Never get into a fight with your students.
+It does not matter if they started it and said something that you strongly disagree with.
+Turn these situations into conversation exercises, e.g., “That is an interesting thought.
 Do you see any alternatives?” or whatever else you feel will reduce the question’s controversial nature to something that you can manage.

 10. Play the dating game

 Never establish a romantic relationship with one of your students.
-This is truly playing with fire.
+This is indeed playing with fire.

 A final word